jenkinsci/pipeline-aws-plugin/README.md

 # Changelog

 ## current master
+* add `jenkinsStackUpdateStatus` to stack outputs.
+Specifies if stack was modified
 * Increase AWS SDK retry count from default (3 retries) to 10 retries
 * Add CAPABILITY_AUTO_EXPAND to Cloudformation Stacks and Stacksets